Technical

 The Use Advanced Formula option located at the bottom of the Set Query dialog is used to configure advanced queries as shown below.

 The advanced formula is more flexible than the Set Query options.
 Enter a query using the steps listed above and then click the Use Advanced Formula button to view the equivalent database expression.
-Note that the syntax between this code is not compatible so a database expression cannot be copied between a dialog and a report or vise versa.
+Note that the syntax between this code is not compatible, so a database expression cannot be copied between a dialog and a report, or vice versa.

-2. Crystal report syntax code: Review SAP Crystal Reports for information on Crystal syntax.
+2. Crystal Reports syntax code: Review SAP Crystal Reports for information on Crystal syntax.

 Copying Queries

 A user may wish to use the same query in multiple locations.
-An advanced formula can be copied between the dialogs but CANNOT be copied between a dialog and a report.
-For example an advanced formula can be copied between EBMS tasks and the Worker > App Settings but CANNOT be copied between the task query in EBMS and a task report.
+An advanced formula can be copied between dialogs but CANNOT be copied between a dialog and a report.
+For example, an advanced formula can be copied between EBMS tasks and worker record App Settings tab but CANNOT be copied between the task query in EBMS and a task report.